 I roll my eyes.

 “He’s still not wearing a wedding ring,” my sister sing-songs.

 The alleged love of my life—Frank—who I fell for during my sophomore year of university and graduated two years ahead of me.
 He went on to veterinary school, promising we’d do the long-distance thing, that he’d stay faithful so we could build a real future together after we both finished our respective programs.
 But he fell for a woman who offered to bankroll his clinic.

 If Dad taught me nothing else, it’s that men will always level up, given the chance.

 “Hey, bro.”
-My identical twin brother yawns his greeting from the dark corner of my living room.
+My identical twin brother yawns his greeting from the dark corner.